-The teachers serving the self financing courses on recruited in two different ways: Regular & temporary basis.
+The teachers serving the self-financing courses are recruited in two different ways: Regular & temporary basis.
 The employee's recruited on regular basis are provided grade pay as per norms while the teachers recruited on temporary basis are paid consolidated amount.

 - 1.2.5 Does the college provide additional skill oriented programmes, relevant to regional and global employment markets?
 If 'yes' provide details of such programme and the beneficiaries. - .
-Yes the college has taken initiative to start two skill based Add on courses from the session 2014-15. - 1.2.6 Does the University provide for the flexibility of combining the conventional face-to-face and Distance Mode of Education for students to choose the courses/combination of their choice" If 'Yes', how does the institution take advantage of such provision for the benefit of students?
+Yes the college has started two skill based Add on courses from the session 2014-15. - .
+The commerce department conducts classes on a) Tally, b) E-filling of Returns c) Stock market awareness in addition to normal classes. - 1.2.6 Does the University provide for the flexibility of combining the conventional face-to-face and Distance Mode of Education for students to choose the courses/combination of their choice" If 'Yes', how does the institution take advantage of such provision for the benefit of students? - .
+No